ADCY5 Gene Mutation Support and Research Organization - ADCY5 International Patient Registry

 One of the most important thins we learned along the way is the importance of building community.
 We have opened our hearts and our lives to friends who in turn have given us support, guidance and love.
 Mimi is a welcome member of our community and we couldn’t ask for more as we continue to navigate what is next for her in her challenging and exciting life.

-Lilly; a 19-year-old girl, a voracious reader, and a blossoming writer.
+Lilly; at 19 years old, is a voracious reader, and a blossoming writer.
 Her favorite TV show is Glee, and she loves all things pink.
-She manages her own blog and has already self-published two books, titled: The Girl They Thought They Never Knew and the sequel, The Girl They Always Knew.
+She manages her own website and has already self-published two books, titled: The Girl They Thought They Never Knew and the sequel, The Girl They Always Knew.
 It comes as no surprise that Lilly’s favorite subject in school is English.
 Her other successes, beyond writing, include receiving her Girl Scouts of America Gold Award for implementing a safety evacuation plan for disabled students and injured people.
 She also received honorable mention in the White House’s Inaugural student film festival for her submission on her own use of technology in daily life and school.
 For six years, she was an active member of National Charity League Inc., a volunteer organization focused on strengthening mother/daughter relationships while volunteering in the city of San Diego.
 Despite her impressive accomplishments, she is just like most other teenagers in that she enjoys texting and joking around with her friends.
 Lilly has just started her freshman year in college.

 While this homecoming queen’s bright personality and extensive resume will only continue to flourish, Lilly and her family have already faced a number of significant challenges.
 When Lilly was 18 months old, her parents noticed she had a small tremor.
 While seemingly harmless at first, the tremor progressed into full-body muscle spams, which were painful enough to keep Lilly (and her parents) up night after night, trying to cope.
 As Lilly has grown, balance and coordination has become increasingly difficult.
 To improve her mobility, Lilly now uses a motorized wheelchair to get around.
 She relies on technology to fully participate in school and other activities.